Welcome Hoosiers to INGunOwners.com.

 Where do I register my guns?

 You don't.
 There is no Indiana state or federal law that requires you to register any of your guns, with the exception of NFA items.
 If you can legally carry a firearm, chances are pretty good you can legally own a firearm.
 When you purchase a handgun from an FFL holder (several private citizens as well as every gun shop), you will have to fill out a form and pass a NICS check, which essentially checks to make sure you have no felonies or history of mental illness.
-If you purchase your firearm from a private individual without an FFL, this is considered a FTF (face-to-face) transaction, and legally requires no paperwork, although many insist it is prudent to give and/or receive a bill of sale (BoS) when doing this sort of transaction.
-Please note: if you intend to carry your newly purchased, completely unregistered handgun, even just to the range to practice with it, you are required to have a License to Carry a Handgun (LTCH).
-As always, IANAL.
-YMMV.
+If you purchase your firearm from a private individual without an FFL, this is considered an FTF (face-to-face) transaction, and legally requires no paperwork, although many insist it is prudent to give and/or receive a bill of sale (BoS) when doing this sort of transaction.
+You are no longer required to have a License To Carry Handgun(LTCH) to transport your handgun to the range to practice, however, if you do not, the handgun must be unloaded, cased, and not readily accessible while you are en route to the range to comply with the law.

 Which is better?
-Glock, SIG or HK?
+Glock, SIG, or HK?
 (All other manufacturers need not apply.)

 What is an NFA item?